GideonLeGrange/haveibeenpwned/README.md

 It brings in support for using an API key as per [this documentation](https://haveibeenpwned.com/API/v3)

-**Version 2.0 is still avaialble for download from GitHub and in Maven Central**
+**Version 2.0 is still available for download from GitHub and in Maven Central**

 Version 2.0 brings the following changes:
 * The API supports padding for pwnd passwords (see https://www.troyhunt.com/enhancing-pwned-passwords-privacy-with-padding/)